20AAP02/42_Fdf/README.md

 $>
 ```

-Each number represents a point in space:
+Each number represents a point in space:<br>
-• The horizontal position corresponds to its axis.
+• The horizontal position corresponds to its axis.<br>
-• The vertical position corresponds to its ordinate.
+• The vertical position corresponds to its ordinate.<br>
-• The value corresponds to its altitude.
+• The value corresponds to its altitude.<br>

 <p>And the program would have to create a window and print the image like so</p>